About Rabbits and Hares

 What can I do about the rabbits and hares on my property?

-your property, you must remove the food or shelter the animals are seeking.
+- If many rabbits or hares present a chronic and ongoing problem, you must remove the food or shelter the animals are seeking.

 - Removing shelter: